 Tax Deduction Scenarios

 A common example of a legitimate tax deduction is business travel.
 Since travel expenses were required in order for you to do your job, they can be deducted from your income tax.
+Even expenses that are primarily for personal use but have a small business function can be claimed as a partial deduction.

 The variety of business expenses has broadened significantly since the advent of remote work.
 Employees who work from home can deduct the price of their office chairs, desks, and other essential components of their work spaces.
 In some cases, businesses will even pay a portion of the employee’s utilities to offset the added electricity and internet demands.